fleetdm/fleet/cypress/README.md

 # Cypress Testing

 Cypress tests are designed solely for end-to-end testing.
 If this is your first time developing or running end-to-end tests, [Fleet testing documentation](https://github.com/fleetdm/fleet/blob/main/docs/4-Contribution/2-Testing.md) includes git instructions for test preparation and running tests.
+## Fleet Cypress directories

+### Integration directory
+Cypress tests the integration of [entire features](integration/all/app) of the app.

+With the roll out of teams, Cypress tests the user interface of each role of a user on the Basic Tier ([Fleet Basic Documentation](integration/basic/README.md)) and Core Tier ([Fleet Core Documentation](integration/basic/README.md)).

+### Support directory
+[Commands](support/commands.ts) that are shared across tests are located in the support directory.

 ## Opening Cypress locally

 To open simply run: